DreasL02/NeuralNetworkAccelerator/README.md

 | 7x7                  | 8         | 43729                         | 3642                               | 0                    |

 From this table we can see that the design quickly becomes resource intensive.

-The lut count and register count seems to scale linearly with the bit width.
+The LUT count and register count seems to scale linearly with the bit width.
 The DSP utilization seems to kick in.

 ## Interfacing